Introduction to Tor Browser, Anonymity and Other Browsers

 2. Google and Privacy

 The next one is Google Chrome.
-Everyone’s most favorite browser of all time.
+Everyone’s most favourite browser of all time.
 The most secured browser.
 Is it?
-Is it really true.
+Is it really true?
 Nah!
 I don’t think so.
 Let me give you an example in the old fashioned way.
-Lets say you are going out for dinner one evening, and you have an extremely big house with loads of security features built-in like cameras, motion detectors, automated alarms and reinforced security doors and stuff.
+Let’s say you are going out for dinner one evening, and you have an extremely big house with loads of security features built-in like cameras, motion detectors, automated alarms and reinforced security doors and stuff.

 But you are still paranoid.
-So, would you give your keys to a renowned thief(just because he knows all the flaws) thinking that he would keep it more secure?
+So, would you give your keys to a renowned thief(just because he knows all the flaws), thinking that he would keep it more secure?
 Obviously not.
-But thats what we are doing with Google Chrome and all its stuff.
-First thing, anything once on internet, is always on internet.
+But that’s what we are doing with Google Chrome and all its stuff.
+The first thing, anything once on the internet, is always on the internet.
 Second thing.

-Google is the master in storing these stuff and that too even without you knowing that.
+Google is the master in storing this stuff and that too, even without you knowing that.
 Don’t believe me?
 Follow the below steps, and see what you get:

 - Login to your Gmail id from Chrome.